DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-You will find that the code is quite similar with [Obtaining data from the webpage](#via-html-webpage-using-got-obtaining-data-from-the-webpage) in previous section.
-However, this RSS does not includes the full article of the issue.
+You will notice that the code is quite similar to [Obtaining data from the webpage](#via-html-webpage-using-got-obtaining-data-from-the-webpage) in the previous section.
+However, this RSS does not contain the full article of the issue.

 ### Full article

-In order to obtain the full article of each issue, you need to add a few more lines of code:
+To get the full article of each issue, you need to add a few more lines of code:

 ```js{2-3,25-34}
 const buildData = require('@/utils/common-config');